TheRamenGuy/Semantic_Segmentation_Using_U-Net/README.md

 1. Resizing the images and then using Resnet50 for providing initial weights for U-Net.
 2. Creating patches first, then resizing the images and then using Resnet34 for providing initial weights for U-Net.

 The dataset I have used for this purpose can be found at https://www.tugraz.at/index.php?id=22387.
+In case this link causes issues, the dataset can also be found at https://www.kaggle.com/datasets/bulentsiyah/semantic-drone-dataset.
+The high resolution aerial view images and masks in this dataset were implemenmted in this project.